We've partnered with First Round Capital on this free, customizable pitch deck template. Download your copy now.

 And, finally, this template is built in Beautiful.AI, an AI-powered presentation tool that helps you visualize your ideas instantly and takes care of 95% of the design work you typically have to do in programs like PowerPoint or Google Slides.
 This means that each slide in the template is incredibly simple to edit; will adapt its design as you add or update content; and will be beautifully animated—all automatically.
 The visual aesthetic of your presentation is a reflection of you as a founder, and this template all but guarantees a well-designed deck.

-There is detailed guidance in the document itself, but a few more pointers are included below.
+There is detailed guidance in the presentation itself, but a few more pointers are included below.

 First things first: Your audience already knows why you’re there, who they are, and what day it is.
 So there’s no need to include “Investor Presentation” in the title or take up space with the date or the VC firm’s logo.
 Just include the name of your company and a brief explanation of what you do.